jsnowdon/linux_scorch-3d/readme.txt

 void getViewOrientation(float *xaxis, float *yaxis, float *zaxis); -Returns the direction the mouse is pointing.
--The xaxis and yaxis values are the amount of rotation around the x and y axis respectively.
+-The xaxis, yaxis, and zaxis values are the amount of rotation around the x, y, and z  axis respectively.
--The zaxis value will always be zero.
 -The values can be larger then 360 degrees which indicates more than one rotation.